xjasonliu/sock-shop/README.md

 *Power*

-To deploy to a Power only cluster, use the following:
+To deploy to a Power (Power 9 or later) only cluster, use the following:

 1. Build sock shop :